 Your page, your domain.

-If you own your own domain, you have the option of setting your landing page up to use that instead!
+If you own your own domain, however, you have the option of using that for your landing pages instead!

-For a higher-level overview of your domain options and which might be right for you, check out our overview here!
+NOTE: For a higher-level overview of your domain options and which might be right for you, check out our overview here.

 ☝️ Things to note